ita-social-projects/ZeroWaste/README.md

   To check if it is installed and running correctly run `sudo systemctl status redis-server`

-  **8. Install Yarn**

-  You can read more about yarn there:
-  <a href="https://classic.yarnpkg.com/lang/en/docs/">yarn documentation</a>.

-  For Windows doqnload the <a href="https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable">yarn installer</a>.

-  This will give you a .msi file that when run will walk you through installing Yarn on Windows.

-  If you use the installer you will first need to install Node.js.

- **9. Install Sidekiq**
-  Simple, efficient background processing for Ruby.
-You can read more about sidekiq there:
-  <a href="https://github.com/mperham/sidekiq">Sidekiq documentation</a>.
-  Installation:
-  $ `bundle add sidekiq`

 **First run**
   1. Ensure that postgresql and redis are running
-  2. Run `rails assets:precompile` to precompile assets
-  3. Run `bin/rails tailwindcss:watch` with `rails server` to watch for changes in tailwind and start server or run `bin/dev`
+  2. Run `bin/rails tailwindcss:watch` with `rails server` to watch for changes in tailwind and start server or run `bin/dev`

 **Access the application**
  Open http://localhost:3000 to view it in the browser.